-2. Identify and Test Fit the Deflector Pieces:
+2. Identify and Test Fit the Window Deflector Pieces:

 While your windows and window channels are drying, now is a good time to clearly identify which sides of the vehicle your window deflectors are for.
 Depending on the set you purchased, there will be either 2 or 4 deflectors in the box.
 Lay out each deflector with the WeatherTech logo positioned towards the rear of the vehicle.

-Once the windows and channel are dry, it’s time to begin the installation.
+Once the windows and channels are dry, it’s time to begin the window deflector installation in earnest.
 Start on the driver’s side by lowering the window about halfway.
 Take the front of the deflector and slide it into the window channel.
-Make sure that the front edge of the deflector is resting on top of the outer window sill.
+Make sure that the front edge of the wind deflector is resting on top of the outer window sill.
 It is important that the front edge is on the outer sill, and not within your vehicle’s window well.
-If the front edge is not properly placed, raising your window may cause damage to either the deflector or your vehicle’s window.
+If the front edge is not properly placed, raising your window may cause damage to either the window deflector or your vehicle’s window.

 4. Insert Rear Edge: